Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # Iterator
 Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+# Observer
+Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.